Prepare to celebrate the resurrection of Jesus with the free 2023 Donkey Devo Guide for Lent.

 On this day before Easter, we can remember the new command of Jesus, have communion within our family, or follow Christ’s example of practicing humble service to others.

 Good Friday is a solemn day to practice meditation—thinking about the sacrifice of God’s Son, Jesus.
 Many churches have special services for Good Friday.
 Our families can also have a special worship before or after a meal, such as reading Matthew 27, Luke 23, or John 19.

 Resurrection Day!
 The hearts and minds of our family members are ready to shout for joy, sing praises, worship the risen Savior.
-This is the day God prepared from the beginning, and we have prepared for.
+This is the day God prepared from the beginning, and we have prepared for it.
 Each family has special traditions for this celebration.
 After practicing confession, service, and meditation in preparation, this year the celebration may be particularly special.

 (A word of caution: Homeschool moms, it’s easy to convert the Lenten activities into curriculum or lessons.
-Don’t just enjoy the time with your family and the Lord.)
+Don’t.
+Just enjoy the time with your family and the Lord.)